 It seemed an age since we were last in Messines, in fact I can’t recall being in the town since we opened our bank account here in January 2019.
 Far prettier from a distance and above than within its streets, Messines is very much a working town.
-Like Grandola in the Alentejo (where we spent five weeks last summer), it serves a wide and mostly rural population; however, there’s very little to attract visitors.
+Like Grandola in the Alentejo (where we spent five weeks last summer), it serves a wide and mostly rural population.

 The 12.7km route we were tackling is one of the various ‘complementary’ walks intersecting or passing close to the long-distance Via Algarviana.
 We actually spent the night here in São Bartolomeu de Messines before the fateful day when we ran out of water and nearly died.